-Clinical training begins on the first day of your CB year and continues throughout the next four years.
-Rotations are one-week, two-weeks or four-weeks spent in the following areas:
+Clinical training begins on the first day of your CBY year and continues throughout the next four years.
+Rotations in clinical anesthesia are one-week, two-weeks or four-weeks spent in the following areas:

-In your CA-1 and CA-2 year, you will begin your subspecialty experience by rotating through, Cardiothoracic, Neuroanesthesia, Pediatrics, OB and Regional.
-Your education in perioperative care will be enhanced by rotations in the PACU and the Intensive Care Units (Surgical and Cardiothoracic ICUs).
+In your CA-1 and CA-2 year, you will begin your subspecialty experience by rotating through Cardiothoracic, Neuroanesthesia, Pediatrics, OB, Pain and Regional.
+Your education in perioperative care will be enhanced by rotations in the PAU, PACU and the Intensive Care Units (Surgical and Cardiothoracic ICUs).
 You will revisit clinical subspecialties you rotated through as a CA-1 although, as a CA-2, you will be assigned the more challenging cases with more advanced educational objectives.

 The ACGME requires two distinct rotations in the subspecialty areas of anesthesia.
-In our program, we provide three distinct rotations, an initial, junior and senior experience, in these areas providing more advanced and challenging clinical experiences for each resident.
+In our program, we provide three distinct rotations, an initial, junior and senior experience to provide a progressive, more advanced and challenging clinical experiences for each resident.